johnemmanuelbond/loggers.larders/content/Articles/TO-DO.md

 - Day 7 (Sunday)

 ###### Session Prep
+- Figure out what Asra says, and where rhedda/kaire go next.
+- JM changeling alternative statblock and rules
 - add morian priest to npc list.
 Is she a grim sage? -> yes, why write the grim sages if you don't use them.

+- Creatures statblock to image
 - Organize Items:
 	- Hagop item cost: clasp, pyramid, orb
 	- Entries for: